BR0kEN-/cikit/docs/vagrant/wsl/README.md

   export VAGRANT_WSL_ENABLE_WINDOWS_ACCESS=1
   ```

-- Do never place files, you're gonna edit, within WSL.
+- **Do never place files, you're gonna edit, within WSL**.
 Locate them on `/mnt/` only.
 Modifying data in Linux subsystem by Windows tools will lead to **their corruption and loss**.
 The https://github.com/Microsoft/WSL/issues/1283#issuecomment-352183860 issue has some clarification on that.

 - Install CIKit as usual, create a project and provision a VM.
-Remember that you'll be required to add hostnames of your projects manually to the `%SYSTEMROOT%\system32\drivers\etc\hosts`.
-Use `127.0.0.1` and not the actual IP of VM.
-Read the https://github.com/Microsoft/WSL/issues/1032#issuecomment-244160207 to know why.
+Remember that you'll be required to manage hostnames of your projects manually in the `%SYSTEMROOT%\system32\drivers\etc\hosts`.
+Windows system files are not modifiable from a WSL even if WSL is running in privileged mode.
+Moreover, do not run `Bash` with administrative privileges because VirtualBox won't operate properly.

+## Limitations

+This section list the explanations of limitations you'll have in WSL under Windows.

+- You have to define IP aliases for hosts by yourself.
+- You are not able to use NFS shares and forced to go with VBoxSF.
+- Microsoft Edge ignores the modifications of `hosts` file and doesn't open websites.